brimdata/zed/docs/formats/zson.md

 > For the world of 2262, a new epoch can be created well in advance
 > and the old time epoch and new time epoch can live side by side with
 > the old using a typedef for the new epoch time aliased to the old `time`.
-> An app that wants more than 64 bits of timestamp precision can always use
+> An app that requires more than 64 bits of timestamp precision can always use
-> a typedef to a `bytes` type and do its own conversions to and from the
+> a typedef of a `bytes` type and do its own conversions to and from the
 > corresponding bytes values.

-#### 3.3.1 String Escape Rules
+#### 2.3.1 String Escape Rules

 Double-quoted `string` syntax is the same as that of JSON as described [RFC 8259](https://tools.ietf.org/html/rfc8259#section-7), specifically: